EhsanEqlimi/EhsanEqlimi.github.io/content/Eqlimi-Lab.md

 - **Maryam Tahan, MSc**

 <small>Maryam is a biomedical engineering professional with years of experience in research, data analysis, and interdisciplinary collaboration within health-related fields.
 Her background includes working in research teams on complex datasets and contributing technical expertise to support scientific investigations.
-In recent years, she have also developed strong skills in mentoring, coordination, and effective communication within collaborative environments.
-She is interested in contributing my skills to rigorous research projects within a team-based setting.</small>
+In recent years, she has also developed strong skills in mentoring, coordination, and effective communication within collaborative environments.
+She is interested in contributing her skills to rigorous research projects within a team-based setting.</small>

 ---